hello-rust/show/LESSONS_LEARNED.md

   Therefore, a script is vital.
 I keep track of the things I absolutely have to say during the episode, but no word-by-word instructions.

+### Simple tips

+- Metadata is quite important for people: one person suggested to add keywords to the end of the title to improve discovery on YouTube.
+That was a great idea!
+People rarely search for the show directly, but instead they find it through keywoards.
+- Similarly, people were frustrated about the flow of the show: some people said I was rushing over some topics, others thought that it was dragging along.
+  What I did was adding a lot more links entry-level topics for onboarding beginners and adding markers to the videos so that people could jump to the interesting bits right away.
+Similarly, I suggest to watch the videos at 1.5x the speed if you feel bored.
+That's a nice difference to live-coding where you're kind of stuck with one pace.

 ### About finding your voice

 - Bootstrapping a YouTube channel reminds me a lot of bootstrapping a band: you